danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/Implementation.typ

 = Transmitter

 == Tool Selection
-There were multiple options for implementation of the #acr("DVB-S2") subsytem.
+There were multiple options for implementation of the #acr("DVB-S2") subsystem. @tool-tradeoff shows the tradeoff analysis conducted for the five most relevant options.
+MATLAB HDL Coder @inc_hdl_2024 was selected due to the Simulink integration reducing the complexity of verification and the Hardware Software Co-Design features discussed further in @codesign-section.

 #figure(
   table(
     columns:4,
-    align:(left,center,center,center,),
+    align:(left),
     table.header(
       [*Method*],[*Type*],[*Advantage*],[*Disadvantage*]
     ),
-    [GNU Radio software implementation],         [Software],   [Simplicity of implementation],             [Slower processing speed], [COTS IP Core],                               [Hardware],   [Pre-tested, guaranteed reliability],       [Expensive, could complicate integration with PBR system], [Vitis Model Composer],                       [Hardware],   [Simplicity of implementation, Can be fully verified using MatLab simulation],             [Would have to implement interface with transceiver block manually, taking more development time.], [Scratch implementation in VHDL or Verilog], [Hardware],    [Highest resource efficiency.],             [Will require much more development time, as well as much increased testing time], [MATLAB HDL Coder],                   [Hardware], [Supports AD936x transceiver as a target.
+    [GNU Radio software implementation],         [Software],   [Simplicity of implementation],             [Slower processing speed], [COTS IP Core],                               [Hardware],   [Pre-tested, guaranteed reliability],       [Expensive, could complicate integration with PBR system], [Vitis Model Composer],                       [Hardware],   [Simplicity of implementation, Can be fully verified using MatLab simulation],             [Would have to implement interface with transceiver block manually, taking more development time.], [Scratch implementation in VHDL or Verilog], [Hardware],    [Highest resource efficiency.],             [Will require much more development time, as well as significantly increased testing time], [MATLAB HDL Coder],                   [Hardware], [Supports AD936x transceiver as a target.
 Can be fully verified using MatLab simulation], [Poorer resource efficiency],
   ),
   caption:"Implementation Tool Tradeoff"
-)
+) <tool-tradeoff>

 == DVB-S2 Modulation
-=== Bandwidth and Symbol Rate
+=== Bandwidth and Symbol Rate <symbol-rate-roll-off-section>
-The block design has a sample rate dependent on the symbol rate of the transmitter, to limit the clock domains on the design, this was used to define the sample rate for the entire system.
+The block design has a sample rate dependent on the symbol rate of the transmitter.
+To limit the clock domains on the design, this was used to define the sample rate for the entire system.

 The single sided bandwidth of a modulated DVB-S2 signal is a function of the symbol rate, $R_s$, and the roll-off factor, #sym.alpha, of the root raised cosine filter as shown in @bandwidth.
-This can be rearrange to find the highest symbol rate for a given bandwidth, as shown in @symbolrate.
+This can be rearranged to find the highest symbol rate for a given bandwidth, as shown in @symbolrate.

 $ B_"single" = f_N (1+ #sym.alpha) \